-Local guides can help the uninitiated experience this amazing, hidden landscape on half-day and full-day underground tours.
-Caving clubs also organise winch events when members of the public are lowered into Gaping Gill to see one of the largest chambers in Britain.
-These usually take place during bank holiday weekends at the end of May and August.
+Caving clubs, such as Craven Pothole Club, organise winch events where members of the public can be lowered into Gaping Gill, one of the largest chambers in Britain.
+These events usually occur during bank holiday weekends at the end of May and August.
 For those who are adventurous, this can be an unforgettable experience.